 Whatever you label it, and whatever its origins, fibromyalgia presents a very real challenge to those coping with its symptoms each day.

-Fibromyalgia is a common chronic pain condition — it affects millions of people in the United States.
+Fibromyalgia is one of the most common chronic pain conditions in America, affecting an estimated 5 million people and often running in families.
 It's far more common in females than males and can start when kids are in their teen years or even younger, although it's most common in women between the ages of 20 and 50.

 Fibromyalgia (fy-bro-my-AL-ja) is a long-term, or chronic, syndrome that causes widespread pain in the muscles, joints, and other soft tissues of the body.
 The term "fibromyalgia" comes from the Latin word "fibro" for fibrous tissue, and the Greek "myo" for muscle, and "algos" meaning pain.
 In kids, it is sometimes referred to as juvenile primary fibromyalgia syndrome.